 When it comes to Georgia tenant responsibilities, these include:

-• Paying the month's rent on time as per the agreement, and paying any fees if it’s late.
-Bounced check fees must be paid in-full and as soon as possible under Georgia law.
+• Paying the month's rent on time as per the lease, and paying any fees if it’s late.
+Bounced check fees must be paid in-full and as soon as possible under Georgia laws.

-• Notifying the landlord when maintenance issues come up.
+• Notifying the landlord when maintenance issues come up or repairs are needed.

 • Notifying the landlord of any necessary repairs.